 Photo courtesy Bob McClean

-The Environmental Protection Agency gave the lobster industry a break when they delayed new clean-air standards for some marine diesel engines.
+The Environmental Protection Agency gave the lobster industry a break when they delayed new clean-air standards for some marine diesel engines fishing for quality seafood.

 The E.P.A. recently adopted exhaust emission standards for marine diesel engines of varied size and application.
 The new domestic emission standards would apply for engines installed on all U.S. vessels.
 The Association recently proposed to amend the national marine diesel engine program to provide relief provisions to address concerns associated with Tier IV marine diesels, which are often used for commercial fishing.
 In the meantime, the E.P.A. delayed imposing the new standards with the hopes of adding this proposal.